tervay/recalc/public/raw_articles/tba-api-for-beginners.md

 Hi, PyCharm
 ```

+## A quick note on Python

+As much as I would love to teach you the basics of Python syntax, it's out of scope of what this guide is intended for.
+There are tons and tons of resources for learning the basics of Python, and it's a very easy language to learn.
+If you aren't familiar with Python at all, you're free to continue, but I won't be explaining every aspect of the code (such as iterating through dictionaries and lists).

 ## Installing a third-party library

 While it's possible to get data from a web API with the Python standard library, it's a lot easier with third-party libraries.
 My personal favorite and recommended library is [tbapy](https://github.com/frc1418/tbapy).
 In order to install it, follow these steps: